hortense667/nativemap/users_guide.md

 The reference timeline feature allows you to display and compare multiple timeline data simultaneously in addition to the main timeline data.
 Reference timeline data is read-only and cannot be edited or deleted.

 #### How to Set Up Reference Timeline
-1. **Specify reference timeline details in settings**
+1. **Specify reference timeline file paths in settings**
-   - Go to "Settings" → "Reference Timeline Settings" and enter details for each reference timeline
+   - Go to "Settings" → "Reference timeline file paths" and enter up to 10 JSON file paths separated by commas
-   - For each reference timeline, specify:
-     - Repository owner
-     - Repository name
-     - File path
-     - Minimum importance (optional)
-   - Use "+ Add Reference Timeline" button to add up to 10 reference timelines
+   - Example: `timeline_popculture_japan_01.json, timeline_ai_01.json`

 2. **Direct specification via URL parameters**
-   - Add `refTimelines` (JSON array) to the URL (importance can also be specified)
+   - Add `&refFilePaths=filepath1,filepath2` to the URL
-   - Example: `nativemap201.html?owner=hortense667&repo=nativemap&filePath=timeline_digital_japan_01.json&refTimelines=[{"owner":"hortense667","repo":"nativemap","filePath":"timeline_popculture_japan_01.json","minImportance":2}]`
+   - Example: `nativemap201.html?owner=hortense667&repo=nativemap&filePath=timeline_digital_japan_01.json&refFilePaths=timeline_popculture_japan_01.json`

 #### Features of Reference Timeline
 - **Read-only**: Cannot be edited or deleted (pencil and trash icons are grayed out)